Hiyazcool/Catalyst/HiyazUtils/README.txt

 	Need to figure out how to implent abstract wrapper for subscribers, I believe I need to go down the pointer route instead of a reference?
 	+=/-= control listners (Supplemented by Subscribe/Unsubscribe Functions) Invoke/InvokeWithThreads
+------------------------------ Already Did List (Major Points) ----------------------------------- Planned out: (To an Extent)
+	Format
+	Print
 ------------------------------ Spicy Ideas -------------------------------------------------------

 Stupid Idea, use a function pointer to move a to b in string inside a forloop for each string just to spice things up use bit shifting to just move the array data directly in chunks????

-Also I REALLY WANT TO GET INTO THREADING, but I am hella not ready for it, especially since I want to make a thread manager for it, because I hate myself and love the idea.
+Also I REALLY WANT TO GET INTO THREADING, but I am hella not ready for it, I barely Understood how to use it effectively in C#!
+BUT I WANT TO, especially since I want to make a thread manager for it, because I hate myself and love the idea.

 ------------------------------ Notes For Me ------------------------------------------------------